Springing into AI - Part 6: Chat Client

 Play 1: Generic Chat Response

-- http://localhost:8080/chat/generic: This is our first endpoint we create and we can use this to POST our custom prompts to.
-The code above simply takes our prompt and instructs Spring AI to invoke our request to the LLM using call( ).
+- http://localhost:8080/chat/generic: The code above simply takes our prompt and instructs Spring AI to invoke our request to the LLM using call( ).
 The content( ) function here returns the actual content obtained from the LLM.
+NOTE: There are many options that we can provide in chat client based on our application need, be it doing various levels of prompting (system, resources etc), prompt caching, chat options etc. For simplicity, basic method chaining is shown above.

 Play 2: Token Metadata